Gluten-Free Cottage Cheese French Bread Loaf (No Yeast)

 Easily Adapt This Recipe for Any Diet

-Vegan: Use plant-based greek yogurt instead of cottage cheese, nutritional yeast instead of parmesan, and replace the egg with a flax egg.
-Use plant milk for the egg white wash.
+• Vegan: Use plant-based Greek-style yogurt instead of cottage cheese, nutritional yeast in place of parmesan, and a flax egg for structure.
+Brush the top with plant milk instead of egg white to help the crust brown.

 A loaf and slices of gluten-free French bread with cottage cheese.